bot-Geras/bot-Geras/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=bot-geras" alt="bot-geras" /></a> </p>

-- 🔭 I’m currently working on **tiktok clone and ill be using sanity with react.
+- 🔭 I’m currently working on **social media app and will be using sanity with react.
 Perfect project to learn how to use a CMS**

 - 🌱 I’m currently learning **Typescript**